1256639/restaurant-page/README.md

 ---

 A single-page restaurant website built with **JavaScript**, **Webpack**, and **DOM manipulation**.
-All content is generated dynamically via JavaScript modules, no static HTML beyond the template!
+All content is generated dynamically via JavaScript modules, no static HTML beyond the template.

 ---